19hours/sg-statutes/Acts/Electricity Act.md

 (4) The register shall be available for inspection by the public during such hours and subject to the payment of such fee as may be specified by the Authority.

+\*Section 101 came into operation on 1st January 2003 (S 654/2002).

 ### Effect of direction

-102\.—(1) The obligation to comply with any direction made by the Authority is a duty owed to any person who may be affected by a contravention of it.
+\*102\.—(1) The obligation to comply with any direction made by the Authority is a duty owed to any person who may be affected by a contravention of it.

 (2) Where a duty is owed by virtue of subsection (1) to any person, any breach of the duty which causes that person to sustain loss or damage shall be actionable at the suit or instance of that person.